 - Inspect outdoor containers for leaks. - Metal storage container was covered.

-- 2016-2017 Implemented - 2017-2022 Permit Years Continue Implementation applicable to most operations and facilities)
+- 2016-2017 Implemented - 2017-2022 Permit Years Continue Implementation

 Indicate who specifically is responsible for the implementation and monitoring of this BMP.
 This should be the individual who is actively involved with the BMP.